 Tera Johnson is a serial entrepreneur whose mission is to create the next generation of environmentally and economically regenerative food and farming businesses.
-The founder of teraswhey® and the Edible-Alpha® podcast, Tera participated in the full arc of creating a successful investor-financed company.
-Tera shared her knowledge even further by founding the Food Finance Institute in the University of Wisconsin Extension Chancellor’s 2017 Wisconsin Idea Award, Tera is a frequent speaker, teacher and financial consultant to sustainable food and farming businesses, social venture funds and investors.
+The founder of teraswhey®, Tera participated in the full arc of creating a successful investor-financed company.
+Tera shared her knowledge even further by founding the Food Finance Institute in the University of Wisconsin System.
+She is a frequent speaker, teacher, and financial consultant to sustainable food and farming businesses, social venture funds, and investors.